ItsSunnyMonster/sunnymonster.co/content/_index.md

 - **A (slightly unconventional) video essay about English spelling**: A school assignment which I will upload to YouTube once it's done, where I talk about a slightly unconventional and very impractical spelling reform idea I thought of.

+> also yes of course the colour scheme is catppuccin. it's the best colour scheme, ~you can't~ change my mind.